yuimaruofbook/PierrotKnowledge2/README.md

 This is an ultra-lightweight local knowledge base compliant with OKF v0.2 and LLMwiki.
 Unlike its predecessor, this version prioritizes functionality over excessive security.
 Embodying the concept of being "as light as air," it is designed to allow data to be saved from anywhere.

+"Let them laugh.
+The fool sees what the crowd ignores."
 This suite of features is branded as "PierrotKnowledge2" and comprises three main components: OKFwiki (for RAG functionality), plugin management, and compression management.

 To get started, please download the software from the release notes.